Music therapy is an effective tool for prompting responses or development in clients with various speech and language disorders.

 One group of clients with speech disorders that music therapy has been proven to help is people with aphasia.
 Aphasia is a communication disorder that is often a direct result of a stroke, but it can also be caused by brain injuries or neurological disorders.
 Aphasia impacts an affected client’s ability to find the words they’re looking to say and disrupts their language.

-A common language disorder in children is a speech delay, which is characterized as a child not developing language and communication skills at the rate they are expected to at their age.
+A common language disorder in children is a speech delay, which is characterized as a child not developing language and communication skills at the rate they are expected to.
 Often these children struggle to sync their language with the conversational rhythm of everyday chatter.
 Fortunately, music is something that always has some type of steady observable rhythm.
 A 2010 study has shown that music improves the cognitive development of children that are delayed in their speech progress.
 The same study showed faster improvement in the speech delays in children that listened to music frequently than children who didn’t.
 It is important that the music played is at the appropriate level for children.
 These songs should be simple and have short lyrics in them so they are simple and easy to comprehend for the children.
 If they’re unable to properly understand and process the lyrics, then the music won’t help their speech development improve.
 Repetitive and catchy songs with hard consonants have proven to be the most effective in improving the speech development of speech delayed children.